metamesh/metamesh.org/content/english/standalone/more.md

 : Sector Antennas are specialized antennas which concentrate a radio signal into a specific area.
 In the Cathedral of Learning super node, we are using multiple radios and sector antennas to provide an even spread of coverage in all directions.

 Super Node
 : We use super node to refer to the large sites within our networks.
-The Cathedral of Learning radios and antennas would be considered a super node.
+The Cathedral of Learning radios and antennas is considered a super node.

 Switch
 : A switch is a piece of networking equipment which allows for multiple wired connections, typically Ethernet.
 Adding a switch to a network is the main way of expanding the number of wired connections it can handle.